Rajpratik71/linux-manPages/lsinitramfs.md

        lsinitramfs -l /boot/vmlinuz-2.6.31-grml64 /boot/vmlinuz-2.6.33-grml64

 BUGS
        lsinitramfs cannot deal with multiple-segmented initramfs images, except where an early (uncompressed) initramfs with system firmware is prepended to the regular compressed initramfs.

 AUTHOR
-       The initramfs-tools are written by Maximilian Attems <maks@debian.org>
-       and numerous others.
+       The initramfs-tools are written by Maximilian Attems <maks@debian.org> and numerous others.

 SEE ALSO
-          initramfs-tools(8),   mkinitramfs(8),   unmkinitramfs(8),   update-
+        initramfs-tools(8), mkinitramfs(8), unmkinitramfs(8), update-initramfs(8).
-       initramfs(8).

 Linux                                                                                         2010/06/16                                                                                LSINITRAMFS(8)